inderjeet5533/gradoop-flink-subgraph/README.md

 ## Work Done
 1. Create Skeleton.
 2. Understand work of DataSet and DataStream API.
-3. DataSet functions used in SubGraph class implemented with DataStream.
+3. DataSet functions used in SubGraph, Transformation, Grouping, class implemented with DataStream.

 ## Next Steps